NYC 2017 - 2019.

 First, it helps disadvantaged people and gives them an opportunity to create a fair wage for themselves.

-Secondly, it creates a new dynamic of cleaning up the streets while keeping your mind busy... to be continued
+Secondly, it creates a new dynamic of cleaning up the streets while keeping your body and mind busy…

 This is a story about changing people’s perceptions on how we treat the canners and how we treat our planet.